Notice of Attendence

 - To receive the audit report and the consolidated audit report

-a. confirmation of the Parent Company’s income statement and balance sheet and the consolidated income statement and balance
+- confirmation of the Parent Company’s income statement and balance sheet and the consolidated income statement and balance sheet

 - To establish the number of board members and deputy members to be elected by the Meeting